 No Olympics for Human Rights Abusers

-We promise to push for a change in venue and in any instance, we will agitate like nobody has seen before.
+We promise to push for a change in venue or an international boycott and in any instance, we will agitate like nobody has seen before.

 The People’s Republic of China (PRC) is an authoritarian regime and systematically abuses the human rights of its citizens.

 Well-documented evidence demonstrating the PRC’s contravention of the fundamental human rights as defined in the Universal Declaration of Human Rights (UDHR) is present in uncensored media almost every day.

 Specifically, examples of the PRC’s violation of fundamental human rights are shown the following articles of the UDHR:

 Article 2 Everyone is entitled to all the rights and freedoms set forth in this Declaration…

 Article 3 Everyone has the right to life, liberty and security of person.

 Article 5 No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.

 Article 9 No one shall be subjected to arbitrary arrest, detention or exile.